huangtao800/njuG/README.md

 4. pip install sorl-thumbnail
 5. sudo apt-get install libjpeg-dev
 6. pip install Pillow
+7. Build a new database in your MySQL database
-7. Edit njuGay/settings.py.
-Change the database name, and password.
+8. Edit njuGay/settings.py.
+Modify "DATABASES" secition, change the database name, user and password to the ones you created in step 7.
+9. Edit njuGay/settings.py.
+Modify "EMAIL_HOST", "EMAIL_HOST_USER", "EMAIL_HOST_PASSWORD" and "EMAIL_PORT" to your preferred email service.
+The default configuration uses Gmail to send emails to users.

 ## Features
 1. Sharing status, pictures, and blogs